moby/moby/docs/man/docker.1.md

 **--ip**=""
   Default IP address to use when binding container ports.
 Default is `0.0.0.0`.

+**--ip-forward**=*true*|*false*
+  Docker will enable IP forwarding.
+Default is true.
+If `--fixed-cidr-v6` is set.
+IPv6 forwarding will be activated, too.
+This may reject Router Advertisements and interfere with the host's existing IPv6 configuration.
+For more information please consult the documentation about "Advanced Networking - IPv6".

 **--ip-masq**=*true*|*false*
   Enable IP masquerading for bridge's IP range.
 Default is true.

 **--iptables**=*true*|*false*
   Disable Docker's addition of iptables rules.
 Default is true.

+**--ipv6**=*true*|*false*
+  Enable IPv6 support.
+Default is false.
+Docker will create an IPv6-enabled bridge with address fe80::1 which will allow you to create IPv6-enabled containers.
+Use together with `--fixed-cidr-v6` to provide globally routable IPv6 addresses.
+IPv6 forwarding will be enabled if not used with `--ip-forward=false`.
+This may collide with your host's current IPv6 settings.
+For more information please consult the documentation about "Advanced Networking - IPv6".

 **-l**, **--log-level**="*debug*|*info*|*error*|*fatal*""
   Set the logging level.
 Default is `info`.